backdrop-contrib/webform/README.md

 Credits
 -------

-Ported to Backdrop by biolithic <https://github.com/biolithic>.
+Ported to Backdrop from Drupal 7 by biolithic <https://github.com/biolithic>.

-This module is based on the Webform module for Drupal--starting at version 7.x-4.4--originally written and maintained by a large number of contributors,
+The Drupal 7 version originally written and maintained by a large number of contributors, including:
-including:

 - quicksketch <https://www.drupal.org/u/quicksketch>
 - fenstrat <https://www.drupal.org/u/fenstrat>